hannobraun/archive.hannobraun.com/README.md

-# `hannobraun.com`

-This repository contains some of my personal websites, hosted as a single project on Deno Deploy.
+This repository is no longer active.
+The site it contains has been integrated into a different repository.